-1. Development of Training Videos - Instructional and First-Person Perspective
+Development of Training Videos for Front-Line Employees - Instructional and First-Person Perspective

 Scope: SWA will produce training videos for accessibility training programs that are designed for front line MBTA personnel, including but not limited to Bus Operators, Subway Motorpersons, and Transit Ambassadors.
 The videos will aid in instructing MBTA personnel on how to perform accessibility-related procedures and will document first-person perspectives from riders with disabilities.